kerschke/flacco-tutorial/docs/base.md

 # Basic Features

-These are simple basic features, such as the dimension of the initial design.
+This feature set is a collection of very basic features, such as the dimension and the boundaries of the initial design.

-To be continued...
+For a complete overview of the features, which belong to this feature set, please refer to the documentation of `calculateFeatureSet`.